JGustavoBFlores/JGustavoBFlores.github.io/_pages/about.md

 I earned a bachelors degree in physics from the University of Sonora in 2020.
 Joined the University of Texas at El Paso in 2021 to pursue a M.S. in physics as well.

+An updated copy of my CV is available <a href='https://jgustavobflores.github.io/assets/pdf/UGThesis.pdf'>here</a>.

 This website is still under development!
 Please ignore the obvious placeholders.